 Fruition is the outcome.
 Fruition is the manifestation of your creative vision.

-Through the learning journey, I teach my students to use the process of weaving to achieve mindfulness.
+I teach my students to use the process of weaving to achieve mindfulness.
 Using the loom, a variety of yarns and materials, they feel encouraged to express their own feelings to achieve greater self awareness.
 They create a textural, artistic composition that provides a therapeutic effect of quieting the mind and focusing on the work of the hands.
 They achieve solitude in this process of creativity.